 Admissions candidacy requires that every applicant either be a high school graduate or have earned a high school equivalency diploma (GED).
 Home-schooled students must demonstrate successful completion of a secondary school education in a home school setting and meet state requirements.
-As with all applicants, home-schooled students must take either the SAT or ACT test, unless choosing to waive the test requirement by demonstrating a 3.0 (B/85) GPA or higher on a 4.0 scale or requesting an interview with a member of the Admissions staff.

 Proficiency in certain academic areas is a basic requirement for entrance to the College.
 Successful candidates for admission will follow a college preparatory course of study prior to applying to Nichols.

 The recommended schedule of units for admission is as follows:

 English4 units

 College Preparatory Mathematics

 Business Administration candidates

-Liberal Arts candidates
+Liberal Arts candidates2 units Recommended courses: Algebra I and Geometry or Algebra II

 Social Science

 Laboratory Science2 units

-Academic Electives
+Academic Electives 5 units

+Non-traditional applicants who have not followed the recom- mended program as stated are considered for entrance if the Admissions Committee believes that they can be successful